kashperova/asp-iasa/README.md

 ___
 models:

-energy.py  - counts the energy of the frame and classifies whether there is speech or not based on its amount k_means.py - For each chunk, it is determined whether there is a signal or not based on the features “mfcc”, “spectral_centroid”, “zcr”, “spectral_flux”, “rms”, and their average value silero.py - the code uses the Silero model to determine whether there is speech in the audio segment or not speechbrain.py - uses a speechbrain model that handles small and large windows.
-First, it calculates the probabilities for segments, whether there is speech or not, then it calculates the potential speech boundaries, calculates the energy for a part of the audio, and if it is sufficient, it is a chunk with speech.
-Then all the chunks with speech are merged. zff.py - minimizes or eliminates the zero frequency
+- energy.py  - counts the energy of the frame and classifies whether there is speech or not based on its amount
+- k_means.py - For each chunk, it is determined whether there is a signal or not based on the features “mfcc”, “spectral_centroid”, “zcr”, “spectral_flux”, “rms”, and their average value
+- silero.py - the code uses the Silero model to determine whether there is speech in the audio segment or not
+- speechbrain.py - uses a speechbrain model that handles small and large windows.
+First, it calculates the probabilities for segments, whether there is speech or not, then it calculates the potential speech --boundaries, calculates the energy for a part of the audio, and if it is sufficient, it is a chunk with speech.
+Then all the chunks with speech are merged.
+- zff.py - minimizes or eliminates the zero frequency
 ___

 ___
 utils:

-metrics.py - calculates metrics to verify correct speech detection in audio singleton.py - guarantees that only one instance of the object will exist during the entire program execution time wav_utils.py - returns sample rate, duration, normalizes audio, and filters it
+- metrics.py - calculates metrics to verify correct speech detection in audio
+- singleton.py - guarantees that only one instance of the object will exist during the entire program execution time
+- wav_utils.py - returns sample rate, duration, normalizes audio, and filters it
 ___

 ___
 features:

-mfcc - mel-frequency cepstal coefficients spectral_centroid - mean value of audio spectra zcr - zero crossing rate spectral_flux  - rate of change of the signal spectrum rms - root mean square - calculates mean energy of a signal
+- mfcc - mel-frequency cepstal coefficients
+- spectral_centroid - mean value of audio spectra
+- zcr - zero crossing rate
+- spectral_flux  - rate of change of the signal spectrum
+- rms - root mean square - calculates mean energy of a signal
 ___

 ### results (audio-lab1.ipynb)